abrennec/tbag_2021/02_audio_rendering_basics/readme.md

 “If a tree falls in the forest and no one is near, does it make any sound?“
 ```
 Sound is a complex physical and psychophysical phenomenon that involves an understanding of physics as well as of the human perception and sensation.

+### Sound vs Audio
+Sound
+refers to a natural acoustical phenomenon

+Audio
+refers to audible sound i.e., the frequency range of human hearing

 ### Physical Sense